An energy-capacity inequality for Legendrian submanifolds: The Floer homology for a pair of Lagrangian cobordisms

 {\bf{The continuation maps}}: Given a one-parameter family of Hamiltonians $G_{s,t}$ of the form prescribed by Lemma \ref{lma:action}, the induced continuation map

 is defined on a generator $p_-$ of $CF_*(L_0,L_1;G_{-,t})$ via the $\Z_2$-count

-The previously mentioned lemma determines its behavior with respect to the action filtration.
+Lemma \ref{lma:action} above determines its behavior with respect to the action filtration.
 Observe that a continuation map does not necessarily increase the action.

 The following is the transversality result that we need in order to define the above counts, which is standard.
-The compactness properties will be dealt with in Section \ref{sec:invariance}. \begin{prp} For $J_{s,t} \in \mathcal{J}(X,d\eta, \varphi)$ generic among those which satisfy (\ref{eq:Jst}) the moduli spaces
+The compactness properties will be dealt with in Section \ref{sec:invariance}. \begin{prp} For generic $J_{s,t} \in \mathcal{J}(X,d\eta, \varphi)$ satisfying (\ref{eq:Jst}) the moduli spaces

 where $\rho_\kappa(s)$ depends smoothly on $\kappa \in \R$ and where $\rho_\kappa'(s) \equiv 0$ outside of a compact subset (allowed to depend on $\kappa$), are all transversely cut out.
 Moreover, the same is true for the moduli spaces for generic choices of $J_{t} \in \mathcal{J}(X,d\eta, \varphi)$ only depending on $t \in[0,1].$